La France Insoumise

-The party nominated Mélenchon as its candidate for the presidential election of 2017.
-He came fourth in the first round, receiving 19.5% of the vote and failing to qualify for the second round by around 2%.
-After the legislative election of 2017, La France Insoumise formed a parliamentary group of 17 members of the National Assembly, with Mélenchon as the group's president.
-In the 2019 European Parliament election, it however only won six seats, below its expectations.
+The party nominated Mélenchon as its candidate for the 2017 French presidential election.
+He came fourth in the first round, receiving 19.6% of the vote and failing to qualify for the second round by around 2%.
+After the 2017 French legislative election, it formed a parliamentary group of 17 members of the National Assembly, with Mélenchon as the group's president.
+In the 2019 European Parliament election in France, it won six seats, below its expectations.

-In 2022, Mélenchon again became the party's candidate for president, and later Christiane Taubira, winner of the People's Primary, endorsed Mélenchon.
-In the first round of 2022 French presidential election voting in April, Mélenchon came in third, garnering 7.7 million votes, narrowly behind second-place finisher Marine Le Pen.
+In 2022, Mélenchon again became the party's candidate for president, and later Christiane Taubira, winner of the 2022 French People's Primary, endorsed Mélenchon.
+In the first round of 2022 French presidential election voting in April, Mélenchon came third, garnering 7.7 million votes, narrowly behind second-place finisher Marine Le Pen.

-The party uses the lower case Greek letter phi as its logotype.

 History

-La France Insoumise was founded on 10 February 2016, based on the belief that traditional parties and political organisations no longer serve democracy and instead transverse movements are needed.
-The movement is particularly inspired by the Spanish party Podemos, the election of Jeremy Corbyn as Labour Party leader in the United Kingdom in 2015 and the candidacy of Bernie Sanders in the Democratic Party presidential primaries of 2016 in the United States.
+La France Insoumise was founded on 10 February 2016, based on the belief that traditional parties and political organisations no longer serve democracy.
+The movement is inspired by the Spanish party Podemos, the election of Jeremy Corbyn as Labour Party leader in the United Kingdom in 2015 and the candidacy of Bernie Sanders in the 2016 Democratic Party presidential primaries in the United States.
 Its first meeting took place in Place Stalingrad, Paris on 5 June 2016 in the form of a march numbering about 10,000 people, according to the organisers.
 A second meeting took place in the gardens of the Toulouse Observatory on 28 August 2016.